-The transfer of the samples back to the Yanomami was highlighted in the Brazilian media [S5-c1, S5-c2, S5-c3, S5-c4, S5-c5, S5-c6, S5-c7], Brazilian government reports [S5-d1, S5-d2, S5-d3] and British media.
-[S5-e]
+The transfer of the samples back to the Yanomami was highlighted in the Brazilian media [S5-c1, S5-c2, S5-c3, S5-c4, S5-c5, S5-c6, S5-c7], reports [S5-d1, S5-d2, S5-d3] and British media.
+[S5-e] Brazilian government made the transfers into such a complicated legal matter - ever came to pass, either in terms of spreading disease or the Yanomami suing the American institutions.
+Instead, the return of the blood samples was a deeply moving moment for many Yanomami.
+One can listen to Davi Kopenawa's comments regarding the return of the samples in a video.
+[S5-c4]